the1lab/1lab/CONTRIBUTING.md

 generally stop at the "structure" layer, since (e.g.) "some product of unspecified objects in a fixed category" is not a very useful type.

-The property record **should** be a proposition.
-Good category theory ensures that this is always the case if you split the structure on the correct field.
+The property record **should** be a proposition, with no extra assumptions (strictness/univalence) imposed on the category; if the category is univalent, then the resulting structure **should** be a proposition, too.
+Good category theory ensures that this is always the case if you place the structure/property split on the correct field.
 Generally, the property includes the universal map, but is parametrised over an entire *diagram* we're showing is universal.

 ```agda
 record is-product {A B P} (π₁ : Hom P A) (π₂ : Hom P B) : Type (o ⊔ ℓ) where